Friday, 16 June 2023

 This fitted perfectly with Stoker's conception for the embodiment of evil, so he appropriated name (as a vampire).

-Despite having works such as The Primrose Path (1875), The Snake's Pass (1890) and The Shoulder of Shasta (1895) under his belt, magnum opus was published on 26 May 1897 by Archibald Constable and Company for six shillings.
+Despite already having works such as The Primrose Path (1875), The Snake's Pass (1890) and The Shoulder of Shasta (1895) under his belt, magnum opus was published on 26 May 1897 by Archibald Constable and Company for six shillings.

 No corrected editions followed, although a Constable paperback abridged by Stoker was issued in 1901 for sixpence.